-Note.
-Each trial was composed of a fixation cross (1000 ms), a first mask (270 ms), a second mask (30 ms), a prime word (30 ms), a third mask (30 ms), a classification task (100-740 ms, out of which the target was displayed for 500 ms), a recognition task (0-7,000 ms) and a PAS task (no time limit).
+Figure 1.
+Stimuli Presentation Order and an Illustration of the Experimental Setup.
+Each trial was composed of a fixation cross (1000 ms), a first mask (270 ms), a second mask (30 ms), a prime word (30 ms), a third mask (30 ms), a classification task (100-740 ms, out of which the target was displayed for 500 ms), a recognition task (0-7000 ms) and a PAS task (no time limit).
 The blue circles appearing on the screen were presented as markers for the participants to know where they should touch in order to make their response.
-In practice, the blue circle and the Artificial/Natural category names were presented on the screen from the beginning of the trial, but for clarity purposes are presented here only after the last mask.
+The circles and the Artificial/Natural category names were presented on the screen from the beginning of the trial, but for clarity purposes are presented here only after the last mask.
+The inset on the top right corner depicts a participant placing his finger on the starting point, which is located 35cm away from the screen.
+The target is positioned 24 cm above the starting point and the answers are placed on each of its sides, 20 cm apart.
+Z axis maps the path to and from the screen.
+X-axis maps the left and right directions.
+Y axis maps the up and down directions.

 In the reaching session, this was done by selecting the side of the screen that contained the appropriate category.
 Following Gallivan & Chapman (2014), for the response to be valid, the finger had to leave the starting point within 100 ms-320 ms post target presentation and then reach the screen within 420 ms. The finger was defined as leaving the starting point when it was 1cm away from it (Euclidean distance), and as reaching the screen when it was 0.7cm from the screen (on the Z axis).
 Early or late initiations, as well as long durations, were followed by a "Too Early", "Too late" and "Too slow" feedback, respectively.
 The purpose of the "Too early" feedback was to prevent predictive responses, which are planned before the stimulus is displayed and are therefore less affected by it.
 To avoid interrupting the participant's movement, the "Too slow" feedback was given after the movement was completed.